 Copycat Chocolate Mounds Candy

 Copycat Chocolate Mounds Candy is based on the Mounds Bar.
 Four ingredients are all it takes to make the candy bar classic.
-Not exactly a copy-cat in looks but definitely in taste.
+It’s not exactly a copycat in looks, but definitely in taste.
 Easy and perfect!

 Chocolate Mounds Candy is inspired by the one and only original Mounds Bar.
-So simple and you don't have to cook to any specified temperature either.
+It’s so simple, and you don’t have to cook to any specified temperature either.
 How easy is that!

-We are loving them so much and I'm afraid they won't make it to the freezer.
-I'd better make more and get them in the freezer before these are all gone.
+We love them so much, but I’m afraid they won’t make it to the freezer.
+I’d better make more and get them in the freezer before they’re all gone.

 The old smoke and mirrors trick.
 That should work.